Multiple occupants of Scotlandville area home rushed to hospital due to possible carbon monoxide poisoning

 CO symptoms are often described as “flu-like.”

-Among the victims of Wednesday's Avenue D incident were three children who were 10, 12, and 15 years of age.
+Among the victims of Wednesday's Avenue D incident were three children who are 10, 12, and 15 years of age.

+Fire officials said, at 9:30 a.m., that the patients are still being monitored and "not out of the woods yet."

-Check back with WBRZ for updates on their conditions.
+Please check back with WBRZ for updates on their conditions.

 More News